windelbouwman/ppci/docs/contributing/support.rst

 This section explains how to add something to ppci.

-1. Clone the repository at bitbucket to your own account.
+1. Clone the repository at github_ to your own account.
 2. Communicate via e-mail / chat the change you wish to make.
 3. Create a hg bookmark, not a branch, and make your change.
 Make sure you use the default branch.